SELF HELP 14

 This newsletter is my process of writing a self-help book, tentatively titled How To Make Money: Financial Advice For Poets.
 For new readers it’s best to understand that I don’t know what I’m talking about, I’ve done almost everything wrong in my life.
 Some of the topics I’ve covered previously include how to fix a sink and how to direct a feature film, as well as how to publish a book when you have no friends.

-The guiding principle behind this project is that someone who has been in many failed relationships gives much better relationship advice than someone who has been in only one long happy relationship.
-In other words, this is advice from someone who is no better than you.
+The guiding principle behind this project is that someone who has been in many failed relationships gives better relationship advice than someone who has been in only one long happy relationship.

 Please share this newsletter on your social media and encourage other subscribers.
 This is an intentionally non-political newsletter so not the kind that gets widely posted.
 But I would love to have more subscribers.
 Subscribing is free.